-The Device Grouping API variant of the Extended Asynchronous model was introduced in Dialogic® System Release 6.0 to provide a more efficient alternative to the sr_waitevtEx() variant described in Section 9.3, "Implementing the sr_waitevtEx() Variant", on page 46.
-This variant allows the SRL to make some internal assumptions about the application's behavior and binds these assumptions to the thread context, thus allowing the SRL to perform at levels equivalent to the basic Asynchronous model.
+The Device Grouping API variant of the Extended Asynchronous model provides an alternative to the sr_waitevtEx() variant described in Section 9.3, "Implementing the sr_waitevtEx() Variant", on page 66.
+This variant allows the SRL to make some internal assumptions about the application's behavior and binds these assumptions to the thread context.
 The Device Grouping API includes the following functions: